lekhanasarikonda/PYTHON-LANGUAGE/README.md

 Developer:

-> Guido van Rossum developed the python the python programming language,releasing the first version in 1991.
+> Guido van Rossum developed the python programming language,releasing the first version in 1991.

 > Dennis Ritchie developed the C programming language and released the first version in 1972.